Recruitment: Screening and selection

-Various psychological tests can assess a variety of KSAOs, including literacy.
+Various psychological tests can assess a variety of KSAOs (including literacy.
 Assessments are also available to measure physical ability.
 Recruiters and agencies may use applicant tracking systems to filter candidates, along with software tools for psychometric testing and performance-based assessment.
-In many countries, employers are legally mandated to ensure their screening and selection processes meet equal opportunity and ethical standards.
+Standardized tests were found to improve selection validity while avoiding discrimination.

 Employers are likely to recognize the value of candidates who encompass soft skills, such as interpersonal or team leadership, and the level of drive needed to stay engaged—but most employers are still using degree requirements to screen out the 70+ million workers Skilled Through Alternative Routes (STARs) who already possess many of those skills.
 In fact, many companies, including multinational organizations and those that recruit from a range of nationalities, are also often concerned about whether candidate fits the prevailing company culture and organization as a whole.
 Companies and recruitment agencies are now turning to video screening as a way to notice these skills without the need to invite the candidates in person.

 The selection process is often claimed to be an invention of Thomas Edison.

+Illegal practices

+In many countries, employers are legally mandated to ensure their screening and selection processes meet equal opportunity and ethical standards.

+Employers are generally required to screen for legal immigration status to prevent illegal employment.